Email security predictions 2023: 4 must-see trends shaping the industry

 While new phishing scams are emerging, the Cyber Threat Experts (CTE) Team at Vade says organizations should also remain cautious of time-tested scams.
 “Tax-themed phishing campaigns, payment scams, and delivery schemes are still effective, relevant, and common.
 Attackers will continue to deploy them, while improving the content and techniques of their attacks.
-They test email filtering components daily to find weaknesses and bypass them to deliver their campaigns.”
+They test email security tools and email filtering components daily to find weaknesses and bypass them to deliver their campaigns.”

 The CTE Team points to a recent phishing scam that impersonated the partnership between Capital One and Authentify, an online verification service.
 The campaign started with a phishing email that directed victims to a compromised WordPress website, where they were prompted to upload pictures of the back and front of their state-issued IDs.

 Organizations are investing more in phishing awareness training to strengthen the human element of their cyber defenses, which is their greatest vulnerability to a cyberattack.
 While improved user awareness is welcome news, Michael Posey, Pre-Sales Engineer at Vade, believes it will force attackers to evolve their methods.

 “As users become more proficient at spotting and reporting common phishing scams from well-known brands, we will see hackers adjust their strategy, including impersonating suppliers or customers.
 I expect more supply-chain attacks and hijacking,” he says.